- Multiple concurrent partnerships (MCP)

-The 2007 campaign culminated in the development of the National Campaign against MCP, dubbed, “O ICHEKE – Break the Chain.”, through government support.
-PSI/Botswana acts as the Lead Technical Agency for the campaign.
+The 2007, with government support, campaign culminated in the development of the National Campaign against MCP, dubbed, “O ICHEKE – Break the Chain.”
+PSI/Botswana is as the lead technical agency for the campaign.
 This campaign is designed to create social norms that discourage MCP – first by improving risk perception about MCP, and then by changing the values and norms that cause people to engage in MCP.
 PSI/Botswana is responsible for the behavior change communication component through mass media executions as well as research, monitoring and evaluation of campaign activities.

 Filmed entirely in Setswana, the Morwalela cast portray characters living in a small village in Botswana faced with the same difficult decisions as many in Botswana and show the impact of their choices on their lives and the lives of loved ones.
 The series illustrates many of the issues around HIV-transmission.

-In response to this, PSI/Botswana launched Switched On radio program to create comprehensive understanding of the issues related to HIV.
+In response to this, PSI/Botswana launched the “Switched On” radio program to create comprehensive understanding of the issues related to HIV.
 The program is a live interactive talk show that seeks to educate and empower the public on health issues for a better quality lifestyle in the era of HIV and beyond.
 The public is also given a forum to voice their views and seek advice to demystify the existing misconceptions about a wide spectrum of health issues, including HIV testing, condom use and contraception.
 The show has invoked a lot of interest as it even has listeners outside of the country who call in to join the live discussion.